KT Tunstall: Early life and education

 Tunstall was born to a half-Chinese, half-Scottish mother, Carol Ann Orr, who was from Hong Kong, and a Northern Irish father, John Corrigan, from Belfast.
-Her parents met while her mother was working as a dancer in Penthouse bar in Edinburgh, where her father was a barman.
+Her parents met while her mother was working as a waitress in the Penthouse bar in Edinburgh, where her father was a barman.
 She was born at Edinburgh's Western General Hospital and at 18 days old was placed for adoption by her mother with a family in St Andrews, Fife, Scotland.
 She never met her biological father.

 Her adoptive father, David Tunstall, was a physics lecturer at the University of St Andrews, and her adoptive mother, Rosemarie Tunstall, was a primary school teacher.
 They already had adopted another child who became her older brother Joe and went on to have another son Dan.
 Tunstall has said: "My earliest memories are Californian", from a sabbatical that her father took at the University of California, Los Angeles in 1979.
-She was musically oriented and her adoptive parents supported her interest.
+She was musically oriented and her parents supported her interest.
 She recollected that she asked for a piano when she was four.

 Tunstall grew up in St Andrews, Fife, attending Lawhead Primary, then Madras College in St. Andrews and the High School of Dundee, but she spent her last year of high school in the United States at the Kent School, a selective boarding school in Kent, Connecticut.
 She spent time busking on Church Street in Burlington, Vermont, and at a commune in rural Vermont.
 Tunstall studied at Royal Holloway, University of London.
 She graduated with a Bachelor of Arts in Drama & Music in 1996.
 Royal Holloway conferred an honorary doctorate in science on her in 2011 for her work on environmental issues as a musician.